VAT AND IMPORT DUTIES ON INTERNATIONAL SHIPMENTS

 It is highly important to ensure that the product value is accurate.
 You want to prevent that customs suspects that the products are undervalued and starts an investigation.
 This causes delays and additional costs.
 Worst case scenario, this can lead to fines or even to confiscation of the shipment.
 Do you need help with calculating the product value?
 Feel free to contact us.

-WHO PAYS THE IMPORT DUTIES?
+WHO PAYS THE VAT AND IMPORT DUTIES?

 Import duties and VAT can be paid in the following two ways: